- On this page:

 - Transfer students with CS/CIS major

 Entering freshman applicants must have a minimum overall high school GPA of 2.8.
-Current A&M-Commerce students must have an institutional GPA of 2.8 or above.
+Current East Texas A&M students must have an institutional GPA of 2.8 or above.
 Transfer students entering at the junior level must have an overall GPA of 2.8 or above.
 All applicants must obtain Pell Grant eligibility based on the Free Application for Federal Student Aid (FAFSA®).
 All scholars are expected to participate in 50% or more of the co-curricular program activities aimed at providing support to the scholars and gaining knowledge of effective teaching and support strategies for future STEM education.
 In addition, students must express an interest in computing and a desire to major in the discipline.

 Eligible students can access the application for the S-STEM scholarship.
 Please submit your application by March 1, 2023, for priority consideration.
 Applications will be accepted and reviewed until July 1, 2023.